jupyterlab/jupyterlab/docs/source/developer/documentation.rst

 Writing Documentation
 ---------------------

-This section provide information about writing documentation for JupyterLab.
+This section provides information about writing documentation for JupyterLab.
 See  our  `Contributor
 Guide <https://github.com/jupyterlab/jupyterlab/blob/master/CONTRIBUTING.md>`_ for
 details on installation and testing.